Georgian Dublin

 Henrietta Street.
 The street contains some of the oldest and largest Georgian houses in Dublin.
 It was converted into tenements in the latter part of the 19th century.

-Though, strictly speaking, Georgian architecture could only exist during the reigns of the four Georges, it had its antecedents prior to 1714 and its style of building continued to be erected after 1830, until replaced by later styles named after the then monarch, Queen Victoria, i.e. Victorian.
+Though, strictly speaking, Georgian architecture could only exist during the reigns of the four Georges, it had its antecedents prior to 1714 and its style of building continued to be erected after 1830, until replaced by later styles named for the monarch from 1837 to 1901, Queen Victoria, i.e. Victorian.

 Dublin's development

 Dublin was for much of its existence a medieval city, marked by the existence of a particular style of buildings, built on narrow winding medieval streets.
-The first major changes to this pattern occurred during the reign of King Charles II when the then Lord Lieutenant of Ireland, the Earl of Ormonde (later made Duke of Ormonde) issued an instruction which was to have dramatic repercussions for the city as it exists today.
+The first major changes to this pattern occurred during the reign of Charles II when the Lord Lieutenant of Ireland, the Earl of Ormonde (later made Duke of Ormonde) issued an instruction which was to have dramatic repercussions for the city as it exists today.
 Though the city over the century had grown around the River Liffey, as in many other medieval cities, buildings backed onto the river.
 This allowed the dumping of household waste directly into the river, creating a form of collective sewer.
 As Dublin's quays underwent development, Ormonde insisted that the frontages of the houses, not their rears, should face the quay sides, with a street to run along each quay.
 By this single regulation Ormonde changed the face of the city.
 No longer would the river be a sewer hidden between buildings.
 Instead it became a central feature of the city, with its quays lined by large three and four-storey houses and classic public buildings, such as the Four Courts, the Custom House (1707) and, later and grander, Custom House designed, as was the Four Courts, by master architect James Gandon.
 For his initiative, Ormonde's name is now given to one of the city quays.

 It was, however, only one of a number of crucial developments.
 As the city grew in size, stature, population and wealth, two changes were needed.
 (1) The existing narrow street medieval city required major redevelopment, and (2) major new development of residential areas was required.